“The question is not what you look at, but what you see” – Henry David Thoreau

 You can find an incredible amount and variety of juxtapositions and “opposites” in the world.
 Perhaps a subdued color or design in an otherwise glaring, blaring, busy scene.
 If you shoot wildlife, you might find predators and prey in the same scene, supposedly ignoring each other.
 Sometimes in scenes that don’t seem to have anything dramatic in them, just by staring at them longer, you might find subtle design elements worth pursuing.
 One example are the hidden eyes, faces or noses, as in a Bev Doolittle painting.
 They can add depth and timelessness.

-And finally, related to the questions asked above — what filters do you have?
+The final, perhaps most important, question is: what filters do you have?
 Not the ones in your camera bag, but the ones lurking in your mind?
 This is different from the specific things you are looking for when you’re shooting.
 These are the things that you unconsciously ignore — your biases, your focus on details vs overviews, interpretive (feelings) vs facts, animals or people you prefer to shoot or interact with, etc. What might you be missing as you focus on what you habitually gravitate toward when you approach?

 Your photos reflect the value of what you’ve seen before with what you bring to the scene.
 Nobody else has the accumulation and combination of your experiences – the good and bad of what has affected you to date.
 Celebrate all those kernels of inspiration and try to connect them to what you see in front of you.